openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/03-viewing-the-java-console-and-camel-route.md

 We should see the streaming output of our build which will look something like a typical Maven build running through its lifecycle.
 We can also see this output over in the OpenShift Web Console.

-Open the OpenShift Web console by selecting the Dashboard tab at the top of your screen and then click the _Overview_ menu on the left.
+Open the OpenShift Web console by selecting the _Dashboard_ tab at the top of your screen and then click the _Overview_ menu on the left.
 Here you can view the details of the application created and monitor progress as it is built and deployed.
-The build will take a little while to complete.
 This page will refresh periodically as events in the system, such as your build, begin to occur.

 ![Application Overview](../../assets/intro-openshift/fis-deploy-app/02-build-in-progress.png)

 While a build is running, the _Overview_ page will display a banner.
+To the far right of this banner is a _View Log_ link.
+Clicking this will take you to the builds logging output screen.

-Generally, first time builds will take a couple of minutes the first time through as the build process hydrates the builds local reposiltory with the required build dependencies.
+> Note: Generally, first time builds will take an additional few minutes to complete as Maven initializes the applications local repository.

 ![Build Progress Banner](../../assets/intro-openshift/fis-deploy-app/03-build-progress-banner.png)